 - Smaller machine sizes

-Of particular interest to aerospace and astrospace customers, Low Force Friction Welding allows us to control the amount of upset to match a customer’s request.
+Of particular interest to aerospace and aviation customers, Low Force Friction Welding allows us to control the amount of upset to match a customer’s request.
 With different combinations of preheat and relative motion, we can alter the appearance of the flash to benefit a customer’s processing downstream of the friction welder.

 MTI is the only organization in the world to have developed, designed, and manufactured Low Force production machines that are operating in industry today.